Holidays and flights to Greek island ravaged by fire cancelled

 Holiday firms are cancelling flights to Rhodes as a blaze continues to ravage the Greek island.

-Jet2 Holidays cancelled all bookings to the island on Sunday and said it would send empty planes to bring stranded Britons home, while Tui said it would cancel all flights and holidays until Tuesday.
+Jet2 Holidays cancelled all flights to the island until July 30 and said it would send empty planes to bring stranded Britons home, while Tui said it would cancel all flights and holidays until Tuesday.

+Thomas Cook later announced it had cancelled all holidays to Kiotari and Lardos – the areas of the island most at risk – until July 31 and would be in touch with customers to arrange “swift refunds”.

+It has also offered full refunds to customers due to depart for other parts of the island on Sunday and Monday who wish to cancel their trip.

 Meanwhile, fellow travel firm easyJet confirmed on Twitter that its flights would continue as normal.